GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *Fred Brooks*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts